Owen-Exon/TTRPG-Residential/Location/City Side.md

 ## Below the Ground

 Below the ground most buildings are residential with some exceptions.
-If a flat isn't being lived in then it is free to claim unless there are too few free ones in which case residents are required to live with a friend or relative.
-If they don't have any then they can claim an empty one.
-People will barter if they want one for themselves.

 These are some of the areas underground: